micdwill/micdwill/README.md

 Here are some of the projects I've worked on:

-- [Optimizing IBM Hiring](https://github.com/micdwill/IBM-Hiring): Utilized stacked model to predict ideal hires
+- [Optimizing IBM Hiring](https://github.com/micdwill/IBM-Hiring): Utilized stacked model to predict ideal hires for IBM
-- [Project 2](link-to-project-2): Brief description of project 2.
-- [Project 3](link-to-project-3): Brief description of project 3.

 Feel free to explore my repositories to see more of my work!